 I have a disability?

 Information on assisting voters with disabilities is available

-I am experiencing homelessness?
+I am currently unhoused?

 The Wisconsin Elections Commission has information on

 I was formerly incarcerated or a convicted felon?

 Yes, if you’re off paper.
-Click here to learn more.

 I speak a language other than English?